What is intersectionality?

 Autism and Race

-Autism can affect people of any race.
+People of any race can be autistic, making it an especially pertinent subject in how we discuss Autism and intersectionality.
 There is a perception that autism is only seen in white people, which causes challenges in relation to the inclusion, assessment and support for autistic people who are members of other races.
 Unfortunately, sometimes for members of the black community or from Asian cultures may not be diagnosed as autistic as easily as a member of the white community.
 Sometimes people of non-white races who are demonstrating classic autism ‘traits’ might be diagnosed with a behavioural difficulty or a mental health difficulty.
 Autism and race is something that needs to be spoken about more openly.
 Today there are more and more black autistic advocates speaking about their experiences and hopefully, in the future, there will be more awareness for issues relating to autism and non-white races.
 Sometimes, other cultures may not have an accurate understanding of Autism which can lead to families not picking up the signs that their child might need additional support.
 Additionally, if English is not your first language it can make the diagnosis process a little more difficult.
 However, do remember that the HSE will provide a translator for you during the diagnostic assessment process if necessary.

 Autism and the Travelling Community